 Then he met Jan, and they spent the next 28 years playing together, raising a family, writing songs; they went to the U.K. to play for a summer, did Ren Fairs, and planned a future in a fictional British town called Withe & Stone, which would be presented as a video series.
 Then she had a stroke.
 Less than a year later, she didn’t wake up one morning, and John was left to decide where his life went from there.

 So John took the tales he wrote, and the one Jan started, but never got to finish, Jan’s Art, and wove them together in a collection of interconnected short stories all about what we deal with in life and found the came to a surprising ark all about the nature of reality.
 It became their only novel together.
 (Click the Picture) He also recorded all of their unpublished songs and put them on the Website Withe & Stone

 Finally, the boy’s voice spoke up the quiet left in John’s heart.
 Come back, he cried, do not forget me.
 Do not forget the friends we shared across time.
 So I listened, and I went back to where I started and discovered who I was all over again, that highly sensitive boy that was always there, the one with the imaginary friend that may have been more real than not, that whispered comfort to us in lonely times.
-“Write down our story,” it said, so I did, and it shocked me.
+“Write down our story,” he said, so I did, and it shocked me.
 Even then, the story was not quite done, and the next one let me (Yes, I can once again refer to us as the same in first person.) bring my friend’s story full circle and, like Withe and Stone, question the nature of what is real.
 It also made me realize there was one more story yet to tell, in a whole different way.